smitheric95/AB-Testing-Form/README.md

 TODO:
 - set up vagrant
 	- vagrant will have to run sass?
-- make a few different sass tylesheets, choose a random one w jquery
+- choose a random stylesheet w jquery
 - check for smu email only
 	- still buggy - test on vagrant
 - check to see if email has been used